SvenskaSpel/locust-plugins/locust_plugins/timescale/README.md

 # Setup

-In order to log Locust's requests and run data into Timescale you add `--timescale` to the command line.
-But first you need to set up Timescale & Grafana:
+In order to log Locust's requests and run data into Timescale you simply:

+* `import locust_plugins` in your locustfile (or any of locust_plugins underlying modules)
+* add `--timescale` to the command line.

+But if you dont already have a Timescale database lying around (most people dont), you need to set it up first.

 ## docker-compose-based Timescale + Grafana